-You’re not the only one who does research to gain insight.
+You’re not the only one who researches to gain insight.
 More and more employers are doing online searches on potential hires.
 It’s imperative that you clean up social media profiles and past posts that could jeopardize your chances of getting hired or promoted.
 You could use some digital marketing techniques and build a site that acts as an online representation of you.

 A good online resume (digital or video) takes effort.
 Employers will appreciate the fact that you’ve worked so hard on creating a brand for yourself.
 It makes you look like a quality person that would be an asset to their company.
 Above all else, it makes you stand out.